utkarshsingh99/utkarshsingh99.github.io/_posts/2018-02-24-Mid-Term-Break.md

 Well, I'm lazy as hell and I'm just gonna Google how to do this instead of studying the code.
 Okay, so I just have to change the config.yml file.
 Seems easy enough.
+Now there seems to be a problem.
+My changes aren't reflecting in the main website.
+Let me first delete all the unwanted files in my folder.